The Church Founders

 On November 9, 1518, the pope condemned Luther's writings as conflicting with the teachings of the Church.
 One year later a series of commissions were convened to examine Luther's teachings.
 The first papal commission found them to be heretical, but the second merely stated that Luther's writings were "scandalous and offensive to pious ears."
 Finally, in July 1520 Pope Leo X issued a papal bull that concluded that Luther's propositions were heretical and gave Luther 120 days to recant in Rome.
 Luther refused to recant, and on January 3, 1521, ace, Pope Leo excommunicated Martin Luther from the Catholic Church.

 On April 17, 1521, Luther appeared before the Diet of Worms in Germany.
 Refusing again to recant, Luther concluded his testimony with the defiant statement: “Here I stand.
 God help me.
 I can do no other.”
-On May 25, the Holy Roman emperor Charles V signed an edict against Luther, ordering his writings to be burned.
+On May 25, the Holy Roman Emperor Charles V signed an edict against Luther, ordering his writings to be burned.
 Luther hid in the town of Eisenach for the next year, where he began work on one of his major life projects, the translation of the New Testament into German, which took him 10 years to complete.

 King Henry VIII (1491-1547) ruled England for 36 years, that brought his nation into the Protestant Reformation.
 He married six wives.
 His desire to annul his first marriage without papal approval led to the creation of a separate Church of England.
 Of his marriages, two ended in annulment, two in natural deaths and two with his wives' beheadings for adultery and treason.
 His children Edward VI, Mary I and Elizabeth I would each take their turn as England's monarch.
 Henry the VIII took the throne at the age of seventeen and married Catherine of Aragon.
-The next fifteen years he spent in wars with France, while Catherine born him three sons and three daughters, all but one died in infancy for some strange reason, the sole survivor was Mary whom was born in the year of 1516.
-King Henry the VIII earned the title 'Defender of the Faith' from Pope Leo X, after he issued a book attacking Martin Luther.
+The next fifteen years he spent in wars with France, while Catherine born him three sons and three daughters, all but one died in infancy for some strange reason, the sole survivor was Mary who was born in the year of 1516.
+King Henry the VIII earned the title 'Defender of the Faith' from Pope Leo X after he issued a book attacking Martin Luther.
 Then his life changed after his illegitimate son, Henry Fritz-Roy was born in 1519.

-In 1536 Henry the VIII lost his son from Anne due in part to a stillborn death, he then fell in love with Jane Seymour and within six months he executed Anne and married Jane, who gave him a son who died two weeks later under questionable reasons. he then married Anne of Cleve's but the marriage only lasted three days before he annulled that marriage and then married Catherine Howard, but she was beheaded in less than two years for adultery but that was not true ether yet the charges were use to annul that marriage.
+In 1536 Henry the VIII lost his son from Anne due in part to a stillborn death, he then fell in love with Jane Seymour and within six months he executed Anne and married Jane, who gave him a son who died two weeks later under questionable reasons. he then married Anne of Cleve's but the marriage only lasted three days before he annulled that marriage and then married Catherine Howard, but she was beheaded in less than two years for adultery but that was not true ether yet the charges were used to annul that marriage.
 After he married the widow Catherine Parr in 1543 he restored the line of succession to Elizabeth and reconciliation was received with Mary her mother.

 Henry the VIII died at the age of 56, in 1547, his then son of nine Edward the sixth succeeded him as King but he then died of questionable reasons six years later.
 Mary the first use her reign of England to steer the country back into the Catholic fold, but when Elizabeth the first took over she use her reign to re-entrench her father's religious reforms.
-(Elizabeth I, had the longest reign of the Tudor monarchs) Elizabeth I, became known as the Virgin Queen, and ruled during a period when England became a major power in the world.
+(Elizabeth I, had the longest reign of the Tudor monarchs) Elizabeth I, became known as the Virgin Queen and ruled during a period when England became a major power in the world.
 Mary I, became England's first female monarch, she ruled for five years and was called Bloody Mary because of the way she killed so many Protestants of England.

 The next big date is 1555 and we can look to and at the lesson called; English C Lessons Number One.